Give us a call now for an immediate match with a local pro.

 Look for an HVAC company that employs skilled technicians who have the necessary training and licenses.
 HVAC contractors in all states need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is required for any individual who helps "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 Contractors must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled on a state-by-state basis.

 HVAC contractors in Florida must be registered or certified with the Department of Business and Professional Regulation.
 Certified HVAC contractors must have four years of experience, pass an exam, and carry HVAC business insurance.
 Registered HVAC contractors are only approved to work in one specific city, and the local government sets licensing requirements.
 Always check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Look for a a company with glowing reviews and stories of positive service experiences.
+Choose a provider with glowing reviews and stories of positive service experiences.

-Always make sure you know the details of a planned project.
-For HVAC repairs, your provider should detail which parts require replacement and why.
-Confirm that your technician will clean and test your system after repairs are completed to verify that it’s working properly.
-When replacing your HVAC, have the contractor explain the new energy efficiency, model, features, estimated installation time, and brand.
-Before signing a contract, be sure you understand the process your provider will use to size the new HVAC system appropriately for your home and what the price will be.
+Always make sure you know what a company’s process looks like.
+When getting HVAC repairs, ask your provider to explain which parts need replacement and explain why.
+Confirm that your technician will clean and test the full system at the end of the job to ensure proper operation.
+When replacing your HVAC system, request that the installation company describe the new model, features, brand, energy efficiency, and estimated installation time.
+Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

 Reliable HVAC companies provide warranties for their services.
 Broader coverage is better, so make sure to compare warranties between providers.
 Choose the one that offers the best coverage at a reasonable cost.